What is Study Abroad at UC?

 Find out more about visas and immigration.

 As a Study Abroad student it is compulsory to have medical and travel insurance, and your insurance must be valid for the duration of your stay.
-Please check here about insurance requirements.
+Please check the insurance requirements.

-- Evidence of your English language proficiency if English is not your first language.
+- If English is not your first language, you will need to provide a satisfactory result in an acceptable English language test.
 If you are from Sweden, Norway, Germany or Denmark with a pass at a specified level in your final year of high school study you may be exempted from a language test.
+Students from Germany may also provide a DAAD English language test which meets UC English language requirements.
+If your English test result is pending, you may apply in the meantime for conditional assessment of your application, with the English result to be submitted in due course.

-If you have been accepted, you will receive an email copy of your offer of a place, along with information on accommodation for international students, insurance for incoming students, orientation and enrolment.
+Once accepted, you will receive an email copy of your Offer of Place letter, along with information on how to apply for housing for international students, insurance, visa, International Welcome, orientation and enrolment.

 Applying through an outside organisation